polymorphine/container/README.md

 $container->get('pdo.user'); // root
 $container->get('pdo.options'); // [ PDO::MYSQL_ATTR_INIT_COMMAND => 'SET NAMES utf8', ... ]
  ```
-As it was described in section on [composite container](#composite-container) you can use both
+As it was described in [composite container](#composite-container) section you can use both
-record-based and config container as a single Container using `Entry::container()` method:
+record-based and config container as a single Container using `Entry::container()` method.
+Having above `$container` defined, you can recreate main example which uses its `value` and
+`domain` entries:
 ```php
 ...
 $setup = new Setup();